Intermammary cleft

-The intermammary cleft or intermammary sulcus or sulcus intermammarius is a surface feature of males and females that marks the division of the two breasts with the sternum (breastbone) in the middle.
+The intermammary cleft, intermammary sulcus, or sulcus intermammarius is a surface feature of males and females that marks the division of the two breasts with the sternum (breastbone) in the middle.
 The International Federation of Associations of Anatomists (IFAA) uses the terms "sulcus intermammarius" or "intermammary cleft" when referring to the area between the breasts.

 Etymology

 "Intermammary" ("inter", between + "mamma", breasts + "ry", place) means something that is located or performed between the breasts (example: intermammary intercourse).
 "Sulcus" is a Latin word that means a furrow or groove, commonly used to mean a fold, fissure or furrow of the brain (example: lateral sulcus).
 In popular usage the area is commonly referred to as a cleavage of breasts.
 In surgical parlance, the cleavage or intermammary cleft is also known as the "medial definition" or "medial fold" of breasts.
 An imaginary line between the nipples that crosses the intermammary cleft, serving as a landmark for some CPR procedures, is known as the "intermammary line".